Lombiq/GitHub-Actions/Docs/Workflows.md

 If this is for a submodule of [Lombiq's Open-Source Orchard Core Extensions](https://github.com/Lombiq/Open-Source-Orchard-Core-Extensions/), the `repo` input can be omitted, because the above is its default value.
 Otherwise, use your parent repository's address in the `{owner}/{repo_name}` format.

 Refer to [Github Actions reusable workflows](https://docs.github.com/en/actions/learn-github-actions/reusing-workflows#overview) for more information.

+# Jira issue-creating for community activities workflow

+Set up secrets for the parameters as explained [here](https://github.com/marketplace/actions/jira-login#enviroment-variables).
+You may use secret names without the `DEFAULT_` prefix, but that's our recommendation so you can override these on a per-repository basis.